ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

 ### Quiz Instructions

-In this Week 7 Quiz, we will ask you a few questions about the ABCD Demographic, Physical, and Mental Health Assessments and Scientific Questions and Statistical Issues.
+In this Week 7 Quiz, we will ask you a few questions about [ABCD Demographic, Physical, and Mental Health Assessments](https://youtu.be/VxwWQRvE7QY) and [Scientific Questions and Statistical Issues](https://youtu.be/auzLLbQPMfY).

 ***